Maximian: Maxentius' rebellion

 After the death of Constantius on 25 July 306, Constantine assumed the title of Augustus.
 This displeased Galerius, who instead offered Constantine the title of Caesar, which Constantine accepted.
 The title of Augustus then went to Severus.
 Maxentius was jealous of Constantine's power, and on 28 October 306, he persuaded a cohort of imperial guardsmen to declare him Augustus.
 Uncomfortable with sole leadership, Maxentius sent a set of imperial robes to Maximian and saluted him as "Augustus for the second time", offering him theoretic equal rule but less actual power and a lower rank.

 Galerius refused to recognize Maxentius and sent Severus with an army to Rome to depose him.
 As many of Severus' soldiers had served under Maximian, and had taken Maxentius' bribes, most of the army defected to Maxentius.
 Severus fled to Ravenna, which Maximian besieged.
 The city was strongly fortified so Maximian offered terms, which Severus accepted.
 Maximian then seized Severus and took him under guard to a public villa in southern Rome, where he was kept as a hostage.
 In late 307, Galerius led a second force against Maxentius but he again failed to take Rome, and retreated north with his army mostly intact.

 While Maxentius built up Rome's defenses, Maximian made his way to Gaul to negotiate with Constantine.
 A deal was struck in which Constantine would marry Maximian's younger daughter Fausta and be elevated to Augustan rank in Maxentius' secessionist regime.
 In return, Constantine would reaffirm the old family alliance between Maximian and Constantius, and support Maxentius' cause in Italy but would remain neutral in the war with Galerius.
 The deal was sealed with a double ceremony in Trier in late 307, at which Constantine married Fausta and was declared Augustus by Maximian.

 Maximian returned to Rome in the winter of 307–8 but soon fell out with his son and in early 308 challenged his right to rule before an assembly of Roman soldiers.
 He spoke of Rome's sickly government, disparaged Maxentius for having weakened it, and ripped the imperial toga from Maxentius' shoulders.
-He expected the soldiers to recognize him but they sided with Maxentius, and Maximian was forced to leave Italy in disgrace.
+He expected the soldiers to recognize him, but they sided with Maxentius; afterward, Maximian was forced to leave Italy in disgrace.

 On 11 November 308, to resolve the political instability, Galerius called Diocletian (out of retirement) and Maximian to a general council meeting at the military city of Carnuntum on the upper Danube.
 There, Maximian was forced to abdicate again and Constantine was again demoted to Caesar, with Maximinus the Caesar in the east.
 Licinius, a loyal military companion to Galerius, was appointed Augustus of the West.
 In early 309 Maximian returned to the court of Constantine in Gaul, the only court that would still accept him.
-After Constantine and Maximinus refused to be placated with the titles of Sons of the Augusti, they were promoted in early 310, with the result that there were now four Augusti.
+Constantine and Maximinus refused to be placated with the titles of Sons of the Augusti, and they were both reluctantly recognized as emperors, with the result that there were now four Augusti.